Supplemental Nutrition Assistance Program (SNAP) Outreach

 SNAP Outreach can also provide resources about this valuable assistance program: a speaker for your group, someone to staff a table at your health fair or community event, or an advisor to talk at your facility, church, or business.

-If you would like assistance with the SNAP application or more information about the program, call the Office on Aging at 865-524-2786 and ask for DeAnna Clemmons or send an email to email@example.com.
+If you would like assistance with the SNAP application or more information about the program, call the Office on Aging at 865-524-2786 or email firstname.lastname@example.org.